How the Economy Will Look After the Coronavirus Pandemic

 We Need a Better Balance Between Globalization and Self-Reliance

-by Joseph E. Stiglitz, a professor of economics at Columbia University, winner of the 2001 Nobel Memorial Prize in economics, and the author of People, Power, and Profits: Progressive Capitalism for an Age of Discontent, published in paperback in April 2020.
+By Joseph E. Stiglitz, a professor of economics at Columbia University, a winner of the 2001 Nobel Memorial Prize in economics, and the author of People, Power, and Profits: Progressive Capitalism for an Age of Discontent

 Economists used to scoff at calls for countries to pursue food or energy security policies.
 In a globalized world where borders don’t matter, they argued, we could always turn to other countries if something happened in our own.
 Now, borders suddenly do matter, as countries hold on tightly to face masks and medical equipment, and struggle to source supplies.
 The coronavirus crisis has been a powerful reminder that the basic political and economic unit is still the nation-state.